Skip to main content

 • The boost automatically appears in the boost type dropdown

-Creating a Custom BoostConfiguration
+Creating a custom BoostConfiguration

 While CustomBoostConfiguration lets users build their own boost lists, you can extend BoostConfiguration to create curated presets with hardcoded boost rules.
 This is useful for: